open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Projectile Motion/Ball launched to a specific height/ball_launched_to_specific_height.md

 ## Part 3

-Compute the magnitude of speed of the ball at $t_1 seconds$.
+Compute the magnitude of speed of the ball at $t_1 s$.

 ### Answer Section

-Please enter in a numeric value in $ft/s$.
+Please enter in a numeric value in $m/s$.

 ## Part 4

-Compute the magnitude of speed of the ball at $t_2 seconds$.
+Compute the magnitude of speed of the ball at $t_2 s$.

 ### Answer Section

-Please enter in a numeric value in $ft/s$.
+Please enter in a numeric value in $m/s$.

 ## Attribution